mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 or could be acquired at any Class C or above starport for 1D x Cr10000.
 The ship has skipped six months of maintenance and has six quirks.

-The four crew of Reginald’s Purse are tired of running and will surrender their ship once one of them is incapacitated in a fight, assuming they believe they would be spared and the Travellers would just take the ship and leave them be.
+The four crew of Reginald's Purse are tired of running and will surrender their ship once one of them is incapacitated in a fight, assuming they believe they would be spared and the Travellers would just take the ship and leave them be.
 If threatened with arrest or death, they will reluctantly